 Do you need an electric mixer to make this recipe?

 No, I actually never use an electric mixer to make this recipe as it's so quick and easy to do by hand.
-The dry ingredients and wet ingredients can be quickly combined with a hand whisk, and it is better to do it this way to avoid over m
+The dry ingredients and wet ingredients can be quickly combined with a hand whisk, and it is better to do it this way to avoid over mixing.

 Troubleshooting